flutter/website/animations/index.md

 but it's also possible to customize these effects.

 The following resources are a good place to start learning the Flutter animation framework.
-Each of these docs shows, step by step, how to write animation code.
+Each of these documents shows, step by step, how to write animation code.
+{% comment %}
-Note that more docs are in the works on how to implement common design patterns, such as shared element transitions, and physics-based animations.
+More documentation is in the works on how to implement common design patterns, such as shared element transitions, and physics-based animations.
 If you have a specific request, please
 [file an issue](https://github.com/flutter/flutter/issues).
+{% endcomment %}

 * [Tutorial: Animations in Flutter](/tutorials/animation/) <img src="/images/ic_new_releases_black_24px.svg" alt="this doc is new!"> NEW<br>
 Explains the fundamental classes in the Flutter animation package